apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 For BlackBerry projects, please make sure you customize the `project.properties` file in the root of your Cordova project folder.
-This is necessary for things like supplying your BlackBerry signing key password, location of the BlackBerry WebWorks SDK, and location of BlackBerry simulator executables.
+You need to do so to supply your BlackBerry signing key password, and specify locations for the BlackBerry WebWorks SDK and BlackBerry simulator executables.

     $ /path/to/my_new_cordova_project/cordova/run <platform>

 and then choose 'no' when prompted with:

     Do you have a BlackBerry device connected to your computer? (y/n)

 or, on **Windows**

     $ /path/to/my_new_cordova_project/cordova/run <platform>

 and then choose 'no' when prompted with:

     Do you have a BlackBerry device connected to your computer? (y/n)

 ### Logging

 Unfortunately streaming logs directly from the device is not